 Zirtual assistants are available to perform tasks, including but not limited to sending out birthday cards, ordering flowers, making travel arrangements reservations, scheduling meetings, conducting research , making calls, coordinating plans, returning calls, sending out and responding to e-mails.
 The list goes on.

 Plans and Pricing

-The most popular option is the Entrepreneur plan priced at $399.00 per month.
-The Entrepreneur plan includes same-day support from your dedicated assistant and the ability to outsource tasks up to a cumulative 16 hours a month.
-(Slightly less than $25 per hour.)
+The most popular option is the Entrepreneur plan priced at $398.00 per month.
+The Entrepreneur plan includes same-day support from your dedicated assistant and the ability to outsource tasks up to a cumulative 12 hours a month.
+(Slightly more than $33 per hour.)

-If you have more work to outsource, Executive and VIP-level plans give you more hours of support and reduced effective hourly rates.
+If you have more work to outsource, Startup and Small Business-level plans give you more hours of support and reduced effective hourly rates.